 2. Increasing customers of imported food product

-With the increase of income and demand for quality of life, more and more Chinese people are joining the group of high class consumers.
+With the increase in income and demand for quality of life, more and more Chinese people are joining the group of high-class consumers.
 It deeply impacts the imported food product market of China and from leisure food market and candy market, we can see the trend clearly.
 China leisure food market has reached a size of 40 billion RMB in 2009 and it still is developing at an annual rate of more than 10%.
-Reports also shows that China candy market, including chocolate, candy, gum markets, has increased by over 63% from 2005 to 2010.
+Reports also show that China candy market, including chocolate, candy, gum markets, has increased by over 63% from 2005 to 2010.
 (Source: National Bureau of Statistics of China)

-To dig deeper in the market, we can see that customer market of imported food product doesn’t increase only in quantity but also in quality.
-For imported food product which is regarded as higher class consumption goods, middle and high class people are the target people.
+To dig deeper into the market, we can see that customer market of imported food product doesn’t increase only in quantity but also in quality.
+For imported food product which is regarded as higher class consumption goods, middle and high-class people are the target people.
 Most of them are so called white collar class.
-Compared with others, they are sensitive to fashion and new products and they have higher demand for quality life.
+Compared with others, they are sensitive to fashion and new products and they have a higher demand for quality life.
 Good news is this group of people is increasing rapidly now in China.

 What needs noticing is that young people are playing a more and more important role in this market.
 In China, young people, especially those born after the “family control policy”, are famous for their spoiled life and their parents are generous enough to them that they just buy what they want, needless to care about price.
 These characters make them perfect consumers for imported food.